yesthisistom/Reddit-WhiskyBot/README.md

 The second performs weekly posts of two types; review and whiskyporn roundup, and /r/scotchswap posts, but successful swaps and ISO/FT threads.

-As a note, to run any of these locally you must set up the botInfo.py to return your botname, it's password, the userAgent, the subreddit it works on, and a signature to add to your posts.
+As a note, to run any of these locally you must set up the botInfo.py to return your botname, its password, the userAgent, the subreddit it works on, and a signature to add to your posts.